csolink/csolink-model/docs/types/PredicateType.md

 # Type: PredicateType

 A CURIE from the csolink related_to hierarchy.
-For example, csolink:related_to, csolink:causes, csolink:treats.
+For example, csolink:related_to, csolink:causes, csolink:repairs.

 URI: [csolink:PredicateType](https://w3id.org/csolink/vocab/PredicateType)